stormybeat/Em.2_GA_Related/GA Rule Refactor/Rule 8 Clarifications.md

 8h: All content in profiles that sells, advertises, mentions, or solicits adult content will be grounds for a ban.
 Use above mentioned examples to define adult content.

 8i: Cropped NSFW content is strictly forbidden.
 NSFW includes gore, hentai, porn.

+8j: An infraction of this rule will count as 2 warnings.